John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 ## Link the Application to install

-On the Installer project, set the application that this will install.
+On the Installer project, set the application that it will install when it is run.
 On the WAP project, select `Dependencies`.
 Right-click to select `Add Project Reference...`

 ![image-20230417040917029](./Images/Add_WAPP_Project.JPG)